adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 ## Sound Design Intent

-This system is not a neutral DSP block - it is a **sound language** designed for specific aesthetic goals.
+GRIT is not a neutral DSP block - it is a **sound language** designed for specific aesthetic goals.

 ### Target Sound Categories